robertcorponoi/godot_rust_helper/README.md

 ```

 - **output-path** Since godot_rust_helper 2.x doesn't create a rust-modules folder you can specify this to change the location where the gdnlib and build files reside.
 If left blank, the rust-modules folder will be used by default.
+- **nativescript-path** Since godot_rust_helper 3.x you can specify the directory where your nativescript files are output.

 **examples:**